It’s Christmas time. The season when we are focused on giving gifts to all of those who are important in our lives.

 I admit I never worked in an office but the best way to handle unforeseen gifts being given at work is a genuine comment of surprise and a grateful response or a batch of homemade treats.

-Years ago I the hospital where I worked, the hospital unit secretary started a custom that I restarted in my next job.
+Years ago my hospital’s unit secretary started a custom that I restarted in my next job.
 During the year I accumulated items costing $1-3 from various sources.
 Some of the basket contents were just little things from a dollar store.
-Some were cute, practical, humorous, useful or somethings that I thought about buying for myself but decided not to.
+Some were cute, practical, humorous, useful or some things that I thought about buying for myself but decided not to.

 The week before Christmas I walked around my hospital unit with a big red basket of these goodies and let people choose what they liked.
 Sometimes I made cookies and wrapped several for those who might not see anything they really wanted.
 Every year several would comment, “I was going to buy one of those but didn’t!”
 (Which made me feel really good!!)
 If I ran out of presents for the auxiliary staff, I could go out and get a few more of the items people seemed to respond the best to.